KitScan is a local, web-based security scanner for source code projects.

 After scanning, the UI shows:

-- grouped findings with counts (and expandable locations)
+- grouped findings with counts (and expandable file locations)

 - a severity chart (pie/bar toggle)